dfinity/sol-rpc-canister/README.md

 You can also specify your own `init_args` to configure the SOL RPC canister's behaviour.
 For this, refer to the [Candid interface](canister/sol_rpc_canister.did) specification.

-Finally, run the following commands to deploy the canister in your local environment:
+Finally, run the following commands (from the directory containing your `dfx.json`) to deploy the canister in your local environment:

 ```sh
 # Start the local replica